 We also provide ongoing medical management, counseling and support, and access to new treatment approaches through clinical research.

-How we diagnose & treat rare anemias and iron disorders
+How we diagnose and treat rare anemias and iron disorders

 Rare anemias are diagnosed through careful review of blood and urine tests.
 These tests may involve a microscopic review of the peripheral blood and a marrow exam.
 Iron disorders are diagnosed through laboratory testing, iron challenge, and MRI or iron burden assessment.
 In some cases, a patient may have no known diagnosis, yet the symptoms are present in multiple family members.
 These families are often invited to participate in research studies aimed at establishing the diagnosis though genetic discovery.
 Findings that come out of this research can then be translated into innovative new therapies.